Honor 400 5G (China)

 Has an e-paper display

-Both the Honor 400 5G (China) and Honor 400 Pro 5G (China) include a video light, making them suitable for low-light video recording.
-Neither device features sapphire glass display protection, a curved display, or an e-paper display, meaning the display characteristics are similar between the two phones.
+The miscellaneous category offers no grounds for differentiation whatsoever.
+Both the Honor 400 5G and Honor 400 Pro 5G share an identical profile here: both include a video light, and neither features sapphire glass, a curved display, or an e-paper display.